Asmaa6777/Audio-Player/README.md

 Each can load, play, loop, mute, and seek within an audio file.

-Visually displays waveform previews for both players.
+Displays waveform previews for both players.

 Only one player outputs audio at a time (for clarity), unless mixing mode is enabled.